lllmonster/Data-Structure-And-Algorithm/SystemDesign/SystemDesign.md

 * Merkle trees: Is a binary tree of hashes, in which each internal node is the hash of its two children, and each leaf node is a hash of a portion of the original data.
 Replicas can contain a lot of data.
 Splitting up the entire range to calculate checksums for comparison is not very feasible, because there's so much data to be transferred.
 Merkle trees enable us to easily compare replicas of a range.
 * Leader election: Is the process of designating a single process as the organizer of tasks distributed across several computers.
 Leader election improves efficiency, simplifies architectures, and reduces operations.

+### API Gateway
+It serves as a centralized entry point for managing and routing requests from client to the backend services.
+1. Routing
+2. Protocol Translation
+3. Request Aggregation
+4. Authentication and Authorization
+5. Rate limiting and throttling
+6. Load Balancing
+7. Caching
+8. Monitoring and Logging

 ### Communication - TCP/UDP/REST/RPC
 * TCP